malouski/Greys_Anatomy/content/homepage/services.md

      ></iframe>
 </div>

-We can see that some of the...
+We can see that mainly the doctors of the series and other main characters are in the center of the plot and have larger nodes.
+This is due to them having more connections i.e., a larger degree!

 ---

-## Distributions
+## Degree distributions

-In ultrices, est at lobortis pretium, magna quam mollis neque, id viverra odio est sit amet lorem.
-Mauris efficitur nunc vel lectus porttitor, sit amet sodales quam eleifend.
-Duis et felis ut mauris dignissim efficitur.
-Aliquam non sem eros.
-Integer elit ante, bibendum id hendrerit vitae, vestibulum eget risus.
-Nunc efficitur nisl in iaculis vestibulum.

-The in-degree distribution can be seen below...
+The degree distributions show how many connections each character has.
+The in-degree tells us how many wikipages a character is mentioned in, whereas the out-degree tells us how many times other characters are mentioned in this characters page.

+From the in-degree distribution we see that there a lot of characters with a very low in-degree while only few with a large in-degree.
+The same goes for the out-degree distribution.
+It can also be seen that they both follow a power law distribtuion, which means that if a character has many connections it is more likely to get new connections.
+That makes sense, since the doctors get more patients the longer they are on the show!

 ![static network](images/in_degree.png)

-SOMETHING CLEVER ABOUT THE DISTRIBUTION

-The out-degree distribution can be seen below...

 ![static network](images/out_degree.png)

-SOMETHING CLEVER ABOUT THE DISTRIBUTION

-The degree distributions show that a lot of characters have very few connections, which is often the case for patients.
-The characters with high degrees are mainly the doctors who are also the main characters of the series.
+Characters with few connections are often patients and those with high degrees are mainly the doctors who are also the main characters of the series.
 Let's have a closer look at these characters by exploring some statistics!

 ---